Encino Man

-Encino Man (known as California Man in several territories) is a 1992 American comedy film directed by Les Mayfield in his directorial debut.
-The film stars Sean Astin, with a supporting cast of Brendan Fraser, Mariette Hartley, Richard Masur, Pauly Shore, Robin Tunney, Michael DeLuise, and Ke Huy Quan.
-In the film, two geeky teenagers from Encino, Los Angeles, California, discover a caveman frozen in a block of ice who then has to learn to live in the 20th century while teaching the teenagers about life.
+Encino Man (also known as California Man in Europe) is a 1992 American fantasy comedy film directed by Les Mayfield in his directorial debut.
+The film stars Sean Astin, with a supporting cast of Brendan Fraser, Mariette Hartley, Richard Masur and Pauly Shore.
+In the film, two teenagers discover and thaw a frozen caveman, who has to adjust to 20th-century society while teaching them life lessons of his own.
+It is the first installment of the Encino Man franchise.

 The film was released on May 22, 1992, by Buena Vista Pictures Distribution (under its Hollywood Pictures label).
 Despite negative reviews, Encino Man was a box-office success, grossing $40.7 million worldwide on a $7 million budget.
+Today it is considered a cult classic.

-It was followed by a made-for-television spin-off, Encino Woman, in 1996.
+A TV movie sequel, Encino Woman, was released in 1996.

 Plot

-During the first ice age, a caveman attempts to make fire with his cavewoman partner.
-An earthquake causes a cave-in that buries the two of them.
+During the first ice age, a caveman attempts to make fire with his cavewoman girlfriend.
+An earthquake causes a cave-in that buries them.

-In 1992 Los Angeles, an earthquake awakens average teenager Dave Morgan.
-He, along with his best friend Stoney, strives to attain popularity in high school, but comes off more like a reject or an outcast.
-Dave is in love with Robyn Sweeney, a sweet and attractive girl who had been his best friend during grade school, and until she reached adolescence, had been rejected by Dave on several occasions.
-Her boyfriend, Matt Wilson, is a jock and a bully, who constantly humiliates Dave and Stoney, usually directly due to Dave's affections toward Robyn.
+In 1992, an earthquake awakens Dave Morgan, an Encino teenager who strives to attain popularity in high school.
+Stoney Brown is a popular student who is Dave's friend.
+Dave is in love with Robyn Sweeney, who was his best friend in grade school.
+Her boyfriend, Matt Wilson, is a jock who humiliates Dave and Stoney.

-One day, while digging a pool in his backyard, Dave comes across a chunk of ice that has the body of a man in it.
-He leaves the ice block unattended in the garage and space heaters left on cause the ice to melt, releasing the caveman.
+One day, while digging a pool in his backyard, Dave discovers the caveman, who is frozen in a gigantic block of ice.
+He leaves the ice block unattended in the garage before leaving for school the next morning, and space heaters cause the ice to melt, releasing the caveman.

-When the boys return home, they find hand paint covering the walls and the house in disarray.
-Investigating a beeping smoke alarm, they discover the caveman in Dave's bedroom, attempting to start a fire.
-At first, he panics at the sight of them and the sound of a telephone, but Stoney uses the flame of a lighter to mesmerize and calm him.
-After bathing him and trimming him to look like an average teenager, Dave names him "Link" as in the missing link.
+When Dave returns home with Stoney, they find hand paint covering the walls and the house in disarray.
+A beeping smoke alarm leads them to Dave's bedroom, where they discover the caveman attempting to start a fire.
+He panics upon seeing them and hearing a telephone, but Stoney uses the flame of a lighter to calm him.
+After bathing and trimming him, Dave names him Link.

-They manage to get him some clothes and fool Dave's parents and sister into thinking he is actually an Estonian exchange student sent to live with them.
-They enroll him in school, where Link's bizarre behavior and supreme athletic skills shoot Dave and Stoney to popularity by association.
-This allows Dave to get closer to Robyn, causing Matt's anger and frustration.
+Dave and Stoney get Link some clothes and fool Dave's parents and sister into thinking he is an Estonian exchange student sent to live with them.
+They enroll him in school, where Link's bizarre behavior and supreme athletic skills make Dave and Stoney popular by association, allowing Dave to get closer to Robyn, stoking Matt's anger.